flyteorg/flyte/docs/user_guide/flyte_fundamentals/registering_workflows.md

   of Flyte packages, for example, the `.tgz` archives that are created by `pyflyte package`.

+## Some of the best practices for CI/CD

+- **Using a consistent versioning strategy**: Use a consistent versioning strategy across different types of commits (feature branches, main, released versions) to ensure that versions are unique and identifiable.
+- **Use a combination of branch name and commit hash for versioning** : Using a combination of branch name and short commit hash (e.g. <branch-name>-<short-commit-hash>) provides a unique and descriptive version identifier for feature branches.
+- **Employ a standard naming scheme for the main and released versions** : This will provide uniformity and clarity.
+For example, main-<short-commit-hash> for the main version and <version-number> for the released versions.
+- **Automate the process of deployment and build** : The consistent and dependable building and pushing of the Docker image and the registration of the Flyte processes are guaranteed by automating the build and deployment process.
+- **Adapt the registration domain to the commit type** : Workflows are registered in the appropriate environment when the registration domain is modified according to the kind of commit (feature branch, main, or released version).
+- **Adopt a uniform strategy for registration and serialization** : Flyte workflows are serialized and registered using a defined process, which guarantees consistent and dependable workflow registration.

 ## What's next?

 In this guide, you learned about the Flyte demo cluster, Flyte configuration, and